anonWilder/JAMStack-blog-starter/src/blog/2023-04-13-get-started-with-mongodb-quick-and-easy-installation-guide-for-the-latest-version-6-0-4.md

 description: " MongoDB, otherwise known as MongoDataBase is a popular and powerful open-source NoSQL database developed by a company called MongoDB, Inc., which was founded in 2007 by Dwight Merriman, Eliot Horowitz, and Kevin Ryan.
-The initial release of MongoDB was in 2009.
-Since then, MongoDB has become one of the most popular NoSQL databases, with a vibrant community of developers and users around the world.
-This NoSQL database provides flexible and scalable data storage solutions.
-It is designed to handle large amounts of unstructured data, which makes it an ideal choice for modern web and mobile applications that require a dynamic and scalable database backend."
+The initial release of MongoDB was in 2009."
 author: Egbonu Kenechukwu
 date: 2023-04-13T19:19:27.088Z
 image: https://miro.medium.com/v2/resize:fit:640/format:webp/1*QJnvahq_EBdUGjYQUYrhvA.png